 When you call the helpline, your call will be answered by one of our specially trained female volunteers.
-We are here to listen and support you, to talk about whatever you would like.
-We respect that you, the caller, is in control of the call and we will never push you into talking about anything you do not want to.
-We will tell you your options and rights if that is what you would like to know.
+We are here to listen to you and to support you.
+You are in control of the call and we will never push you into talking about anything you do not want to.
+Remember – the call is anonymous and confidential.
+Our telephone system can’t identify your number.

 The call will be charged at your usual landline rate, if you have insufficient funds to talk, we can call you back.

 We do not currently offer support to men who have suffered or are suffering sexual violence or abuse.
 If you are a male survivor, we can refer you to services which are better able to support you – please call us if you would like more information.

 If you need to speak to someone when the Gloucestershire Rape and Sexual Abuse Centre helpline is shut you can call:

 Rape Crisis England and Wales Helpline: 0808 802 9999

 Opening hours: 12 – 2.30pm and 7pm – 9.30pm (every day)